 - Apply good analytical skills, objectivity and good judgement

-- Abide by the relevant ethical codes that apply to employment within the NSW public sector
+- Abide by the relevant ethical codes that apply to employment within the General Government Sector

 - Express opinions frankly, ask questions that go to the fundamental core of the issue and pursue independent lines of enquiry

 - Maintain strict confidentiality, even after their terms on the Committee end, and declare any real or perceived conflicts of interest proactively and promptly.